rpuig2001/CDM/README.md

 }
 ```

-## CAD - Capacity Availability Document
+## CAD - Capacity Availability Document (Server-side)
-On this Document (https://raw.githubusercontent.com/rpuig2001/Capacity-Availability-Document-CDM/main/CAD.txt) there are the capacities for the arrival airports.
-The CDM will separate aircrafts with the same destination by the rate specified in the CAD creating a CTOT with the Flow Message (FM) of "ARR CAP" (If the arrival rate is less than the departure airport and NO Flow Measures are in force)).
-The data from the CAD will be refreshed every 5 minutes (Same as the Flow Measures).
+# CAD - Arrival Airports (Server-side)
+To define arrival airport capacities, this Document (https://raw.githubusercontent.com/rpuig2001/Capacity-Availability-Document-CDM/main/CAD.txt) can be filled up.
+It takes all the Vatsim network flight paths and calculates an arrival time.
+In case of the arrival time being speprated less than the minimum defined, the plane will be delayed by a CTOT.
+CTOT and FM will be showing in the CDM plugin if traffic is affected.

+# CAD - Airspaces (Server-side)
+To define arrival airspaces capacities, this Document (https://github.com/rpuig2001/Capacity-Availability-Document-CDM/blob/main/airspaces.geojson) can be filled up.
+It takes all the Vatsim network flight paths and calculates a 4D path (longitudinal, vertical and entry/exit times) based on the filed flightplan.
+In case the capacity of an specified sector is greater than the defined, the plane will be delayed by a CTOT.
+CTOT and FM will be showing in the CDM plugin if traffic is affected.

+# CAD - More info
 For more information, check the CAD GitHub Repository.
 https://github.com/rpuig2001/Capacity-Availability-Document-CDM

 ## Commands
-- ``.cdm reload`` - Reloads all CDM plugin configs and taxizones file.
 - ``.cdm refresh`` - Force the refresh phase to do it now.
 - ``.cdm save`` - Saves data to savedData.txt.
-- ``.cdm load`` - Loads savedData.txt.
 - ``.cdm master {airport}`` - Become the master of the selected airport.
 - ``.cdm slave {airport}`` - Turn back to slave of the selected airport.
 - ``.cdm refreshtime {seconds}`` - It changes the refresh rate time in seconds (Default 30, MAX 99 Seconds).
-- ``.cdm delay {minutes}`` - Adds delay minutes to all traffics that have a TSAT greater then now. (it doesn't apply if TSAT has already passed) - WAIT SOME SECONDS TO UPDATE AFTER APPLIED.
 - ``.cdm customdelay {airport}/{runway} {time_start}`` - Moves all TSATs for selected airport and runway from the starting at the time_start (time_start can be a 4 digits time (2114 - 21:14 time) or 1/2 digits minutes (5 - 5min or 10 - 10 min) - WAIT SOME SECONDS TO UPDATE AFTER APPLIED.
 (Ex1. ``.cdm customdelay LEBL/24L 1100`` -> All TSATs from LEBL rwy 24L will start at 1100 // Ex2. ``.cdm customdelay LEBL/24L 10`` -> All TSATs will start at now+10 min).
 To remove the "restriction" use -> ".cdm customdelay LEBL/24L 9999" (using 9999 as time).
 - ``.cdm lvo`` - Toggle lvo ON or OFF.
 - ``.cdm realmode`` - Toggle realmode ON or OFF.
 - ``.cdm remarks`` - Toggle set TSAT to Euroscope scratchpad ON or OFF.
-- ``.cdm rates`` - Updates rates values from rate.txt.
+- ``.cdm rate`` - Updates rates values from rate.txt.
 - ``.cdm flow`` - Reloads the flow data (Otherwise it's automatically reloaded every 5 min).
 - ``.cdm help`` - Sends a message with the available commands.